zenglenn42/devopsy/README.md

 ![alt](cc_img/devops-willy-peter-schuab-cc-by-sa-4.0.png)
 Graphic by W.P.
 Schuab

-My cubby for devops stuff I craft that others my like too.
+My cubby for devops stuff I craft that others may like too.

 # [Contents](#contents)